earthai-tech/k-diagram/paper.md

 who rigorously tested its early iterations.
 Their insights and dedication were instrumental in refining the software.

-I also appreciate the constructive feedback from early users and reviewers, whose contributions have significantly enhanced the quality and usability of the project.
+I also appreciate the constructive feedback from reviewers and early users, whose contributions have significantly enhanced the quality and usability of the project.

 ### References